-The Fund has sustainable investment as an objective, and it has attained this goal by investing only in EU taxonomy-aligned renewable energy onshore wind farms substantially contributing to the climate change mitigation objective.
+The Fund has sustainable investment as an objective, and it has attained this goal by investing only in an EU Sustainable Finance Disclosure Regulation ((EU) 2019/2088) ("SFDR") Article 9 fund which invests in EU taxonomy-aligned renewable energy onshore wind farms and photovoltaic (PV) solar parks ("Activities") substantially contributing to the climate change mitigation objective.

-The fund invests only in Finnish projects provided by Taaleri SolarWind II fund and on the same terms and conditions as Taaleri SolarWind II.
-Thus, this report refers to Taaleri SolarWind II and reports and operations of its alternative investment fund manger ("AIFM") Taaleri Energia Funds Management Ltd and other relevant companies in the Taaleri Group in which also the AIFM of the Fund, Taaleri Private Equity Funds Ltd ("Manager") is part of.
+The fund's only investment target is the Taaleri SolarWind II SCSp RAIF ("Taaleri SolarWind II") alternative fund registered in Luxembourg.
+Thus, this report refers to Taaleri SolarWind II and reports and operations of its alternative investment fund manager ("AIFM") Taaleri Energia Funds Management Ltd and other relevant companies in the Taaleri Group in which also the AIFM of the Fund, Taaleri Private Equity Funds Ltd ("Manager") is part of.